giovanni-bandinelli/NoteTakingWebApp/README.md

 - **Auth**: Google OAuth 2.0, JWT
 - **Other**: CSS styling with CSS Modules only, using design token taken from the Figma Files

-## Limitations and cut out content
+## Limitations and cut out content due to time constraints/low or ROI

 - No mobile/tablet layout: MVP optimized for desktop only (≥1000px width).
 - No keyboard accessibility
 - No markdown/image support in notes

 ## Getting Started

+(Requires Node.js, PostgreSQL, and basic familiarity with PERN stack.
+DB schema included in Server/schema.db)

 1. Clone the repository:
    ```bash